reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 Contact:  Donna LaLonde at DonnaL@amstat.org

 ### NumFocus
 NumFOCUS was founded in 2012, and it supports and promotes world-class, innovative, open source scientific software.
 NumFOCUS issued an updated comprehensive CoC [October 4, 2018](https://numfocus.org/blog/updates-to-the-numfocus-code-of-conduct).
-They also recently implemented a [CoC Reporting Form](https://numfocus.typeform.com/to/ynjGdT)
+They also recently implemented a [CoC Reporting Form](https://numfocus.typeform.com/to/ynjGdT) which permits anonymous reporting.
+There is also a detailed guide on the process for addressing violations.
+This is the most comprehensive guide available on procedures for handling violations.

 Contact:  Gina Helfritch at gina@numfocus.org